gautemo/Gaute-Meek-Olsen/src/dev-blog/quality-assess-your-website-with-lighthouse.md

 ---
-title: Quality Assess your website with Lighthouse
+title: Quality assess your website with Lighthouse
 description: How you can use Lighthouse to assess your website.
 A guide on how you can do it with no developer skills or automate it with developer skills.
 date: 2020-11-06
 ---